What is the average class size?

 What is the student/teacher ratio?

-With a 13 student per faculty ratio in the high school, students receive the individualized attention and guidance necessary to prepare them for college and beyond.
+With 15 student per faculty ratio in the Lower School (Preschool to Grade 5) and 10 student per faculty ratio in the Upper School (Grades 6-12), students receive the individualized attention and guidance necessary to prepare them for college and beyond

 What is the Harkness Method?

 The Harkness method of teaching, pioneered and first introduced by Phillips Exeter Academy in 1927, is a collaborative learning approach where ideas are formulated, considered and debated by students with faculty guidance.
 At South Shore Christian Academy, we focus on rigorous academics and use the Harkness method for many high school English and humanities courses such as Comparative World Literature and Foundations of Western Civilization.

 What are the graduation requirements?